wso2/docs-is/en/docs/administer/config-and-governance-partitions-in-separate-nodes.md

 <clustering class="org.wso2.carbon.core.clustering.hazelcast.HazelcastClusteringAgent" enable="false"/>
 ```

-Note
+!!! info
     The above configuration is needed only when caching is enabled in the
     server instances and \<enableCache\> parameter set to true.
 Clustering
     enables cache invalidation in configured nodes at the event of any
     changes to the registry resources by any of the Carbon server nodes in
     the deployment setup.

 4\.
 Copy 'MySQL JDBC connector jar' (
 [http://dev.mysql.com/downloads/connector/j/5.1.html)](http://dev.mysql.com/downloads/connector/j/5.1.html)